runtimeverification/k/docs/user_manual.md

 integers that are larger than or equal to `M` and smaller than or equal to `N`.

-Since expressing the axiom for `interval` requires an an existential quantification on the right-hand-side, thus making it a non-functional symbol defined through an equation, using `?` variables might be confusing since their usage would be different from that presented in the previous sections.
+Since expressing the axiom for `interval` requires an an existential quantification on the right-hand-side, thus making it a non-total symbol defined through an equation, using `?` variables might be confusing since their usage would be different from that presented in the previous sections.